htoyryla/fftstylediver/README.md

  --tw text weight
  --show display progress in a window on local screen --showSize set size for the local window
+ --imageSize size for the generated images
  ```

+There are deeper settings, too, but difficult to explain.
+See the code...